exyi/coberec/docs/thesis/design.md

 ## Blocks and Variables

 We represent blocks and variable definitions a bit differently than Linq Expressions do, to more closely follow the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) and thus make the types simpler.
-Linq Expressions use one node type ([BlockExpression](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.blockexpression?view=netcore-3.1)) to declare both variables and chain expressions.
+Linq Expressions use a single node type ([BlockExpression](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.blockexpression?view=netcore-3.1)) to declare variables and chain multiple expressions.
 We have separated the two responsibilities into BlockExpression and LetInExpression.

 The block expression executes a list of expressions ignoring their results and then returns the `result`.